joserogeriofilho/read-list-app/README.md

 ## About
 This is a simple React application that uses the [Open Library](https://openlibrary.org/) to search for books and add them into a read list.
 The books then can be marked as read and are shown in the Finished page.

-The application was built for study purpose on the Test Driven Development (TDD), Redux and Reac technologies.
+The application was built for study purpose on the Test Driven Development (TDD), Redux and React technologies.

 ## Technologies Used
 * React v17